SanjeevKGupta/example/network/register/service-peer/README.md

 ### Register the edge device node
 In this example configuration multiple services are deployed together as part of one service.
-Though the services can be accessed independently but services themshelves can `NOT` access each other.
+Services can access each other by service aliases.

 ```
 hzn register -p "dev/pattern-sg.edge.example.network.service-peer"